 The band returned after “Numb” for a two-song encore.
 The first was a surprising pull.
 Darlington broke into the angst-ridden Waters-penned track “Not Now John” from Pink Floyd’s final album with Waters, The Final Cut.
 The song is one of Floyd’s heavier numbers and this brought raised fists and head bobbing from the audience.

-The Brits closed their near-perfect evening with a pulsing “Run Like Hell” from The Wall accompanied by a tremendous light and laser show.
+Brit Floyd closed their near-perfect Syracuse evening with a pulsing “Run Like Hell” from The Wall accompanied by a tremendous light and laser show.
 If there were anybody left disappointed by this show, they were simply not Pink Floyd fans.
 Brit Floyd is likely the closest we’ll come to a true Pink Floyd experience these days.
 Fans of the music would be wise to catch this band on tour.

 Set One: Cluster One, What Do You Want from Me, Welcome to the Machine, Coming Back to Life, Another Brick in the Wall Part 2, One Slip, One of These Days, Us and Them, Any Colour You Like, Brain Damage, Eclipse